SabaaN/Spam-message-identifier/README.md

 ## LICENSE

-This project is distributed under MIT license
+This project is distributed under MIT license.